[Small logo of Thornwood girl] Scroll to Foote's vector theory of perception & persuasion****

 Norman Schwarzkopf

-reported in 2004 that 1400 libraries worldwide have copies of the complete article.
+reported in 2004 that 1400 libraries worldwide had copies of the complete article.
 The Foote model takes its inspiration from the work of Claude Shannon (1917 -- 2001), whose mathematics of information theory is still clarifying the limits of encoding/decoding.
-The American Institutes for Research, Washington, D. C., later selected the Foote model when compiling the U. S. Army's psyop practice book for the Viet Nam era.
+The American Institutes for Research, Washington, D. C., later selected the Foote model when compiling the U. S. Army's psyop practice book for the Vietnam era.
 Psyop Casebook became the working title during permissions clearances and editing approvals gathered in 1972.
 Sarah A. Skillings, on behalf of Ronald D. McLaurin, signed the permission request sent to Eddie Foote at Ohio State, and the United States Army Publishing Agency published the 1173 page collection four years later.
 The two book set is: Daniel C. Pollock, Project Director, The Art and Science of Psychological Operations: Case Studies of Military Application.
 In two volumes (DA PAM 525-7-1; 525-7-2).
 Editors: Ronald D. McLaurin, Carl F. Rosenthal, Sarah A. Skillings, and others.
 (Washington: Headquarters, Department of the Army, April 1976).
-Click to search OCLC for libraries with copies of both volumes in US and overseas.
-Dr. Foote's vector model is on pages 636 to 642 of Volume Two.
-[In 2007, major internet search engines still use vector space theory techniques to write search programming functions.
-These functions compute site relevancy rankings for search term listings at MSN, GOOGLE, and YAHOO.]
-Zbigniew Brzezinski, who became advisor to the National Security Council in the Carter administration, has an article "Propaganda and the Monopoly of Mass Communications" on pages 1028 to 1042.
-Vernon Stone's article is pages 796 to 805.
+Logo of Psychological

-Channel 4, London, recommends this Gulf War Collection page to viewers looking for the history behind "The Road to 9/11: A chronology".
+Channel 4, London, recommends this Gulf War Collection page to viewers looking for the history behind "The Road to 9/11: A Chronology".
 DVDs of the program are available on the PBS website but the US co-production has been retitled, "The Road to 9/11: A Brief History of Conflict in the Middle East".
-WETA, Washington, in announcing the national telecast and its own role in the PBS production, states in its 2006 press release: [The program] looks at the deep historical roots of Al-Qaeda, and the theological and political background of bin Laden and his goals.
+WETA, Washington, in announcing the national telecast and its own role in the PBS production, states in 2005 press release: [The program] looks at the deep historical roots of Al-Qaeda, and the theological and political background of bin Laden and his goals.
 The result is an engrossing, fast-paced history lesson that looks forward as well as back, lending perspective to today's events and policy choices.

-Since this CHOTANK site started in 1995 under the auspices of the BBC Networking Club on the Pipex WorldServer, Cambridge, England, please note that an American -- BBC partnership site from the same era, still maintained by PBS, provides ready-now, similar pages, including interviews with Margaret Thatcher, Colin Powell, Norman Schwarzkopf and others.
+Since this CHOTANK site started in 1995 under the auspices of the BBC Networking Club on the Pipex WorldServer, Cambridge, England, please note that an old American -- BBC partnership site from the same era, still maintained by PBS, provides ready-now, similar pages, including interviews with Margaret Thatcher, Colin Powell, Norman Schwarzkopf and others.
 Click FRONTLINE.

 Password not needed for this link.

-Thornwood Publisher's
+Thornwood þublisher's

-home page for ChotankUNA Highway takes
+home page for STUDENTSUNA Highway takes

 all to Jesse Owens